Find out about group and divisional VAT registration and the forms you should use to apply.

-Supplies of services between an overseas establishment of a company in the UK VAT group and members of the UK VAT group, including the UK establishment of the company itself making the supplies may be subject to VAT.
+Supplies of services between an overseas establishment of a member of a UK VAT group and members of the UK VAT group, including the UK establishment of the member itself making the supplies may be subject to VAT.
 This is as a result of the Skandia judgement, section 8 provides guidance on when the supplies would be subject to VAT.

 5.3 What happens if the group is partly exempt

 As a group is treated as a single taxable person most of the partial exemption rules apply to a VAT group in the same way as they would to a stand-alone business.
 For example, the partial exemption de minimis limits apply to the group as a whole and not to the individual group members.
 You must remember that if you change the members of your group this may have a significant effect on any agreed special method and you should contact us to discuss any revisions or amendments needed.

 We accept that there may be an advantage to businesses in creating a VAT group if they’re partly exempt.
 HMRC may use its protection of the revenue powers in situations where partly exempt VAT groups achieve an advantage (the revenue loss) which exceeds the normal operation of grouping (read section 4).

 You can find more about partial exemption in partial exemption (VAT Notice 706).